Contact Tracers In Massachusetts Order Milk And Help With Rent. Here's Why

 It's a familiar moment.
 The kids want their cereal and the coffee's brewing, but you're out of milk.
 No problem, you think — the corner store is just a couple of minutes away.
 But if you have COVID-19 or have been exposed to the coronavirus, you're supposed to stay put.
 Even that quick errand could make you the reason someone else gets infected.

 But making the choice to keep others safe can be hard to do without support.
-For many, single parents, or low-wage workers for instance staying in isolation is impractical as they struggle with how to feed the kids or pay the rent.
-Recognizing that, Massachusetts includes a specific role in its COVID-19 contact tracing that's not common everywhere: a care resource coordinator.
+For many, single parents or low-wage workers, for instance, staying in isolation is impractical as they struggle with how to feed the kids or pay the rent.
+Recognizing this problem, Massachusetts includes a specific role in its COVID-19 contact tracing that's not common everywhere: a care resource coordinator.

-Luisa Schaeffer spends her days doing resource coordination in the densely packed, largely immigrant community in Brockton, Mass.
+Luisa Schaeffer spends her days doing resource coordination in a densely packed, largely immigrant community in Brockton, Mass.

 Her first call of the day is to a woman poised at the door to her apartment, debating whether to take that quick walk to get groceries.
 The woman has COVID-19.
-And, Schaeffer's job is to help the woman make the best choice for the public — sometimes, the help she offers is as basic, and important, as the delivery of a jug of milk.
+And Schaeffer's job is to help the woman make the best choice for the public — sometimes, the help she offers is as basic, and important, as the delivery of a jug of milk.

 "That's my priority, I have to put milk in her refrigerator immediately," Schaeffer says.
 "Most of the time it's the simple things, the simple things can spread the virus."

-The woman who needs milk is one of eight cases referred to Schaeffer through the Massachusetts state government's Community Tracing Collaborative.
-Contact tracers make daily calls to people who are in isolation because they've tested positive or in quarantine because they've been exposed to the coronavirus and must wait 14 days to see if it develops.
+The woman who needs milk is one of eight cases referred to Schaeffer through the Massachusetts government's Community Tracing Collaborative.
+Contact tracers make daily calls to people who are in isolation because they've tested positive or are in quarantine because they've been exposed to the coronavirus and must wait 14 days to see if it develops.
 The collaborative estimates that between 10% to 15% of cases request assistance.
 Their requests are referred to Schaeffer and other care resource coordinators.

-"So many people are on this razor thin edge and it's often a single diagnosis like COVID that can tip them over," says John Welch, director of operations and partnerships for Partners in Health's Massachusetts COVID Response, which manages the state's contact tracing program.
-He says this is why a role like a resource coordinator "becomes essential in them getting back to a sense of health, a sense of wellness, a sense of security."
+"So many people are on this razor-thin edge, and it's often a single diagnosis like COVID that can tip them over," says John Welch, director of operations and partnerships for Partners in Health's Massachusetts Coronavirus Response, which manages the state's contact tracing program.
+He says this is why a role such as a resource coordinator "becomes essential in them getting back to a sense of health, a sense of wellness, a sense of security."

 With milk on its way, Schaeffer dials a woman who needs to find a primary care doctor, make an appointment and apply for Medicaid.
 That call is in Spanish.

 With her third client, Schaeffer switches to her native language, Cape Verdean Creole.
 The man on the other end of the line and his mother have both been sick and out of work.
 He applied for food stamps and was denied.
 Schaeffer texts the regional head of a state office that manages that program.
-A few minutes later, the director texts back, he's on the case.
+A few minutes later, the director texts back; he's on the case.

 Schaeffer, who has deep roots in the community, is on temporary loan to the state's contact tracing collaborative and will later return to her job, helping patients understand and follow their prescribed treatments at the Brockton Neighborhood Health Center.